tickBit/Amiga-Battleship/README.md

 In this version (1.5.0) ObtainBestPenA() is used to get PenA colors.
 The function looks from the system best fit for given RGB codes, so now hopefully the colors are quite a like in different Amiga systems.

+## There's a light version, too

+I have added a light version of the game, that might work better than the heavier version.
+The inner size of the window in the light version is 600x600 pixels and there is only a title picture (that doesn't show up, if the game is started from icon) that is embedded in C code, only 1 bitplane.

 ## Picture

 Picture of the game running on AmiKit: